eigerco/solana-spec/implementation-details.md

 ## Connecting to the cluster

-When connecting a node to the cluster you need to specify an entry point - that is the gossip address of the peer you want to connect to.
-The node starts then advertising itself to the cluster by sending messages to the peer:
+When connecting a node to the cluster, the node operator must specify an entrypoint.
+The entrypoint is the gossip address of the peer the node is going to initially connect to.
+The node starts up and then advertises itself to the cluster by sending messages to the peer identified by the entrypoint:
-* it sends two push messages containing its own `Version` and `NodeInstance`
+* it sends two [push messages](#push-messages) containing its own [`Version`](gossip-protocol-spec.md#version) and [`NodeInstance`](gossip-protocol-spec.md#nodeinstance)
-* it sends a pull request that contains the node's own `LegacyContactInfo`
+* it sends a [pull request](#pull-requests) that contains the node's own [`LegacyContactInfo`](gossip-protocol-spec.md#legacycontactinfo)

 The push messages are [propagated further](#propagating-push-messages-over-a-cluster) to other nodes in the cluster.
-Soon after that, the node should start receiving pull responses, push messages and pings from other nodes.
+Soon after that, the node should start receiving [pull responses](#pull-responses), push messages, and [pings](#ping-and-pong-messages) from other nodes.

-When the connection with the cluster is established the node can fully participate in the gossip - it can update the cluster with its data (push messages) and receive data from its peers by sending pull requests and receiving pull responses and push messages from them.
+When the connection with the cluster is established, the node can fully participate in the gossip - it can update the cluster with its data (push messages) and receive data from its peers through received push messages and by sending pull requests and receiving the corresponding pull responses.

 ## Data management